-The region Apulia (ital.
-Puglia) with the capital Bari is located deep in the south of Italy on the Adriatic coast.
-The elongated region consists of the spur (the Gargano mountains) and the heel (the Salento peninsula) of the boot.
-The name goes back to the Apuli; a tribe of the Osker.
+The region of Apulia (Italian: Puglia) with its capital Bari lies deep in the south of Italy on the Adriatic coast.
+The elongated region consists of the spur (the Gargano Mountains) and the heel (the Salento Peninsula) of the boot.
+The name goes back to the Apuli; a tribe of the Oscians.
 The area is one of the oldest wine-growing regions in the world, as the Phoenicians and Greeks planted vines here 3,000 years ago.
-The Romans particularly appreciated the wine from Tarentum (port city of Taranto) and the poet Horace (65-8 B.C.) described the area as a place of "eternal spring".
-In contrast to the other southern regions of Italy, there are hardly any mountains, but the landscape consists of plateaus and flatlands.
-There is a dry-hot climate with little rainfall, so that in some places there is even artificial irrigation.
-The soils consist mainly of limestone, loam and sandstone.
+The Romans particularly appreciated the wine from Tarentum (port city of Taranto) and the poet Horace (65-8 BC) described the area as a place of "eternal spring".
+The Staufer Emperor Frederick II (1194-1250) was King of Sicily from 1198 and stayed in Italy for 28 years.
+Near Bari, he had the Castel del Monte built with an octagonal main building, around which eight likewise octagonal towers are grouped.

 The wein.plus encyclopaedia is a comprehensive, well-researched reference work.
 Available anytime and anywhere, it has become an indispensable part of teaching, used by students and myself alike.
 Highly recommended!Dominik Trick